 - Sing, write and use modes of major, harmonic minor, melodic minor scales, altered and diminished sounds

-- Transcribe single lines and chord progressions quickly and accurately
+- Transcribe single lines and chord progressions accurately

 - have mastered some challenging jazz repertoire

 - Invent solo and backing ideas by ear